 Your home (including the land it’s on) may appreciate over time, but its contents typically depreciate.
 That’s why it’s essential to not just read your policy, but to understand nuances, such as actual cash value (ACV) versus replacement cost (RC).
 For instance, if you purchased a TV for $1,000 five years ago and tried to sell it today, the market value would be significantly less.
 The ACV is similar: It’s calculated by determining the replacement cost of the item and subtracting depreciation.

-While it’s generally considered a better option, RC has intricacies too, Kee explains.
-“For example, if you were to lose the home completely, insurance would cover the cost of materials and labour to rebuild your home.
-It may cost more [to rebuild] as a one-off than when you’re building a whole new subdivision because of economies of scale.”
+While it’s generally considered a better option, RC has intricacies too.
+If you lost the home completely, insurance would cover the cost of materials and labour to rebuild your home up to your policy limit.

 UPGRADE YOUR HOME, UPGRADE YOUR POLICY

 Whether you’re rebuilding after a loss or renovating, remember that upgrades can significantly add value to your home—especially kitchens and bathrooms, which typically offer the highest return on investment.
-Such improvements can also affect how your property is rated, so let your insurance rep know when you renovate, Kee advises.
-Before you even start, it’s a good idea to read up on your policy’s liability coverage.
-And ask for your contractors’ credentials to make sure they’re insured too.
+Such improvements can also affect how your property is rated, so let your insurance advisor know when you renovate, Kee advises.
+If you don’t tell your insurance company about significant upgrades, the cost to repair or replace those upgrades may not be covered.
+If you’re not sure whether your upgrades are significant, ask your insurance advisor!

 TO CLAIM OR NOT TO CLAIM?

 If the time comes to consider making an insurance claim, first weigh the cost of your deductible against your estimated loss.
-If you have a $1,000 deductible, for instance, forgoing claim-free status for a stolen camera worth $1,200 might not be the best move.
-With larger claims, the cost of the deductible comes off the top of your settlement so you won’t be out of pocket.
+Your deductible will be subtracted from the amount your insurance pays toward your claim.
+If you have a $1,000 deductible, for instance, forgoing claim-free status for a stolen camera worth $1,200 might not be worth it to you.

 Kee offers two parting pieces of advice: Scrutinize your policy and talk to an insurance representative for expert advice.
 “Insurance is there to protect you and help you recover in times of crisis.”